quicwg/base-drafts/draft-ietf-quic-transport.md

 and a specific peer address, where an address is the two-tuple of IP address and port.

-Path validation tests that packets can be both sent to (PATH_CHALLENGE) and received from (PATH_RESPONSE) a peer on the path.
-Importantly, it validates that the packets received from the migrating endpoint do not carry a spoofed source address.
+Path validation tests that packets that are sent to a peer on a path are received by the peer.
+Path validation is used to ensure that packets received from a migrating peer do not carry a spoofed source address.

+Path validation does not validate that a peer can send in the return direction.
+Peers perform independent validation of a path.

 Path validation can be used at any time by either endpoint.
 For instance, an endpoint might check that a peer is still in possession of its address after a